ScaleAGData/Grassland-RILAB/GPP_EO_Model/DeliverableResults/S14GPP/README.md

 Repository Structure

 1. Training/: Contains the core logic for model development.
 Further details have been provided in the README.md contained in Training fodler
 2. Inference/: Contains the best model resulted from the train, all the ausiliary info, a S1 preprocessed example and the script to create the GPP map.
-Further details have been provided in the README.md contained in Inference fodler
+Further details have been provided in the README.md contained in Inference folder